nanovazquez/nanovazquez.github.com/_posts/2013-07-04-playing-with-nhibernate-inverse-and-cascade.markdown

 > **Inverse**: (optional - defaults to false) mark this collection as the "inverse" end of a bidirectional association.

 If you think this explanation is incomplete, that makes two of us.
-Of you couse if you navigate through the docs you can see more examples of the concept, but there isn't a complete one that fully explains what this concept means and how you can use it together with the **cascade** (another mapping attribute).
+Navigating throught the docs you'll find more examples of the concept, but I couldn't find one that fully explains what this concept means and how you can use it together with the **cascade** (another mapping attribute).
 In the next few lines, I'm going to (try to) do this.

 ## Scenario - One to many relationship